Ellestir/AutoREBA/Documentation/Multimodal_Feedback.md

 ### Arduino Communication
 For our project we chose the Arduino Nano 33 IoT.
 This Arduino was chosen because it is small, compact, easy to attach and additionally enables WIFI connections.
 This WIFI function facilitates communication between the computer and the VR goggles.

 Although the Arduino only supports a power supply of 3.3 V by default, a pin called "VUSB" offers the possibility to solder the two contacts there.
 This enables a 5 V power supply for the vibration motors.
-More information under this link (retrieved on 09.08.2023 at 14:00).
+More information under this [link](https://github.com/ostaquet/Arduino-Nano-33-IoT-Ultimate-Guide)

 To run the code "udpClientWlan" on the Arduino, the package "WIFININA" from the library must first be installed and integrated in the Arduino IDE.
 The code itself starts with the integration of the necessary libraries (SPI.h and WiFiNINA.h) for the SPI and WiFi functionalities, as well as the declaration of constants and variables for LED pins, motor pins, UDP port and WiFi details.
 Within the code, the SSID and password of the WLAN to which the Arduino is to connect are also specified.
 If there are any variations in SSID or password, these must be adjusted accordingly in the code.